 Your blood carries nutrients and oxygen to every part of your body.
 It also helps to flush away impurities and waste products.
 In other words, it helps keep everything, including your muscles and joints healthy and functional.
 Imagine what would happen if you could increase blood flow for workouts.

 Acupuncture stimulates the production of nitric oxide in your body.
 In turn, nitric oxide helps your blood vessels to relax and opens your arteries.
 Not only will you have more oxygen and nutrients being delivered to your muscles and joints, you’ll enjoy better overall circulation.

 2. Promote Homeostasis

-The overriding goal of acupuncture is to return the balance to your body’s energy, nervous system and circulation.
+The overriding goal of acupuncture is to return the balance to your body’s energy, nervous system, and circulation.
 That constant balance helps all your body’s system function properly, including with each other.
-The resulting boost in muscle function, biomechanics and balance helps you improve even your best workouts.
+The resulting boost in muscle function, biomechanics and balance help you improve even your best workouts.

 3. Prevent Injury

 You can’t perform if you’re not in the game.
 In addition to the increased blood flow, and the optimal balance for your energy and body’s systems, acupuncture helps reduce muscle fatigue.
 Together these results mean you have less chance of suffering an injury that might completely ruin your workout and many more.

 4. Improve Relaxation, Rest an Recovery